Quantum Gates via Dynamical Decoupling of Central Qubit on IBMQ and 15NV Center in Diamond: Experimentally Realistic Model with 15 NV

-In order to demonstrate that the final state of the nuclear spin is actually polarized, we simulate a quantum state tomography, as shown at the Appendix in Fig.~\ref{fig:NV_DM}.
-This demonstrates that the final state is $\hat{\mathbb{1}}/2 \otimes \ket{m_I=+1/2}\bra{m_I=+1/2}$, with a fidelity of 0.979.
-The fact that the electron ends the DD-gate in a mixed state evidences an interesting phenomenon, where its initial polarization is transferred to the coupled qubit.
-If we instead take the anti symmetrical $\tau$ point above the resonance where $\langle \hat{I}_z \rangle$ is negative, we are able to polarize the nuclear spin into the other state.
-Altogether, this demonstrates the possibility for a high-fidelity polarization generation through a simple CPMG sequence of the NV central spin.
+In order to demonstrate that the final state of the nuclear spin is actually polarized, we simulate a quantum state tomography, as presented in the Appendix (Fig.~\ref{fig:NV_DM}).
+This demonstrates that the final state is $\hat{\mathds{1}}/2 \otimes \ket{m_I=+1/2}\bra{m_I=+1/2}$, with a fidelity of 0.979.
+The fact that the electron spin is in a mixed state at the end of the DD-gate confirms that its initial polarization is transferred to the coupled qubit.
+If we instead take the antisymmetrical $\tau$ point above the resonance where $\langle \hat{I}_z \rangle$ is negative, we are able to polarize the nuclear spin into the other state.
+Altogether, this suggests the possibility for a high-fidelity polarization generation through a simple CPMG sequence on the NV central spin.
 Clearly, this prediction also requires future experimental validation.